 Patients

-Here we retrospectively analyzed the clinical data of 7 r/r EBV-HLH patients treated with nivolumab as a compassionate use in West China Hospital (ChiCTR 1900026232).
-All 7 patients provided written informed consents for receiving the off-label treatment with nivolumab and blood samples collecting.
-1EBV-HLH was diagnosed according to HLH-2004 diagnosis criteria5, with positive EBV-DNA in plasma upon initial clinical presentation.
-FDG-PET/CT and bone marrow smear were performed to exclude malignancy-associated HLH, and FHL was excluded by next generation sequencing in a panel of 26 HLH-related genes (supplemental Table 1). r/r EBV-HLH was defined as persistent, recurrent or worsening symptoms after at least 6-week etoposide and dexamethasone-based chemotherapy.
-The clinical course from estimate onset to the use of nivolumab was more than 3 months to exclude infectious mononucleosis.
+Here, we retrospectively analyzed the clinical data of seven r/r EBV-HLH patients treated with nivolumab as compassionate use in West China Hospital (ChiCTR 1900026232).
+All seven patients provided written informed consent to receive the off-label treatment with nivolumab and for blood sample collection.
+HLH was diagnosed according to the HLH-2004 diagnosis guidelines5.
+EBV-HLH was diagnosed using DNA polymerase chain reaction (PCR) testing with a threshold of 103 EBV-DNA copies/mL in plasma for confirmation of EBV infection1.
+FDG-PET/CT and bone marrow smear were performed to exclude malignancy-associated HLH.
+Next generation sequencing in a panel of 26 HLH-related genes was applied to exclude FHL (supplemental Table 1). r/r EBV-HLH was defined as persistent, recurrent or worsening symptoms after at least 6-week etoposide and dexamethasone-based chemotherapies.
+The clinical courses from estimated onset to nivolumab administration were more than three months to exclude infectious mononucleosis.
 Patients aged 15 years or older with r/r EBV-HLH and without available HLA-matched donors were included.
-This study is approved by the Ethnic Committee of West China Hospital of Sichuan University.
+This study has been approved by the Ethnic Committee of West China Hospital of Sichuan University.

 Treatment

 Patients received nivolumab, as a monotherapy, at a dose of 100-200mg via intravenous infusion every 3-4 weeks for induction therapy.
-Treatment would be stopped if ≧grade 3 immune-related adverse events (irAEs) happened or disease continued to progress after a maximum 4 cycles of infusion.
-After the plasma EBV-DNA copies turned negative, nivolumab was given at a dose of 100mg at 3-month intervals for maintenance therapy for up to 1 year.
+Treatment would be stopped if Grade 3 or higher immune-related adverse events (irAEs) occurred or the disease continued to progress after four cycles of nivolumab infusions.
+When plasma EBV-DNA became undetectable, nivolumab was administrated at 100mg every three months for maintenance therapy up to one year.

-Clinical and laboratory evaluations were performed before each administration and repeated weekly in induction phase.
-Information recording included performance status, vital signs, size of spleen and liver, complete blood count, levels of ALT, triglyceride, fibrinogen, LDH, sCD25, ferritin, and plasma EBV-DNA load.
-For some patients, intracellular EBV-DNA copies were assessed by qPCR in sorted B, T and NK cells.
+Clinical and laboratory evaluations were performed weekly during induction therapy and before each infusion, including performance status, vital signs, plasma EBV-DNA copies, size of spleen and liver, complete blood count and levels of ALT, triglyceride, fibrinogen, LDH, sCD25 and ferritin.
+Intracellular EBV-DNA copies were quantified by qPCR in sorted B, T and NK cells.

 Assessment of Response

-3,16Complete response (CR) was defined as the resolution of all clinical symptoms and signs (clinical CR) and normalization of all the abnormal laboratory parameters including undetectable EBV-DNA in plasma (molecular CR).
-A partial response (PR) was defined as at least a 25% improvement in ≧2 quantifiable symptoms and laboratory parameters.
-The details are as follows: sCD25 >1.5-fold decreased; ferritin and triglyceride >25% decreased; plasma EBV-DNA copies >25% decreased; neutrophil >100% increased to >0.5 × 109/L (initial count <0.5 × 109/L) or to > 5.0 × 109/L (initial count 0.5–2.0 × 109/L); and ALT >50% decreased in patients with liver dysfunction.
-Patients who did not achieve CR or PR were defined as no response (NR)16.
+We used the criteria for response assessment as previously described3,16.
+Complete response (CR) was defined as the resolution of all clinical signs and symptoms (clinical CR) and normalization of all the abnormal laboratory parameters including undetectable EBV-DNA in plasma (molecular CR).
+Partial response (PR) was defined as a minimal 25% improvement in ≧2 quantifiable symptoms and laboratory parameters, including >25% decrease of plasma EBV-DNA copies; >1.5-fold decrease of sCD25 levels; >25% decrease of ferritin and triglyceride levels; >100% increase of neutrophil numbers (>0.5 × 109/L if initial counts <0.5 × 109/L or > 2.0 × 109/L if initial counts 0.5–2.0 × 109/L) and >50% decrease of ALT levels in patients with liver dysfunction.
+Failure to achieve CR or PR was defined as no response (NR).

-Single-Cell RNA-seq Analysis
+Single Cell RNA Sequencing Analysis